 Founder and Director

 In 2009, Nick co-founded Cause4, where he worked with a range of individuals, charities, schools and social enterprises before founding Aureus in 2013.
-His passions lie in sport, education and innovative community projects which tackle importnat social and educational issues.
+His passions lie in sport, education and community projects which tackle important social and educational issues.

-Outside of his professional work Nick is Chairman of RESTART LIVES, a homeless charity in London, Chairman of Hoddesdon Cricket Club, a Trustee of Sport Legacy Foundation and of a prison mentoring charity.
-He is still heavily involved in cricket, reads books, enjoys theatre, is considered an accomplished speaker and, as a committed independent, takes a lively interest in politics.
+Outside of his professional work Nick is Chairman of RESTART LIVES, a homeless charity in London, Chairman of Hoddesdon Cricket Club and a trustee of a prison mentoring charity.
+He is still heavily involved in cricket, curently serving on the MCC Committee; he reads books, enjoys theatre, is considered an accomplished speaker and, as a committed independent, takes a lively interest in politics.

 Duncan has worked in the music industry since 1999 and has managed some high-profile bands and musicians.
 More recently he has also been extensovely involved in managing Shoreditch Design Rooms, a social enterprise providing training in upholstery.

-Insode Aureus he brings a deep understanding of the ever-expanding and eever-changing use of social media platforms whilst developing and delivering creative marketing ideas and projects across a number of different platforms.
-He offers social media training, helping individuals and organisations of all sizes to realise the raw potential that exists with an effectively run social media presence or campaign and to translate this into clear, deliverable activity.
+Inside Aureus he brings a deep understanding of the ever-expanding and ever-changing use of social media platforms whilst developing and delivering creative marketing ideas and projects across a number of different platforms.
+He offers social media training, helping individuals and organisations of all sizes to realise the potential that exists through effectively social media activity.